 - Also, Commonwealth support Interns with CV development, interview technique, and opportunities for networking

 - Commonwealth is committed to celebrating and promoting diversity; actively working to foster a welcoming and inclusive environment for all staff, including our Interns

 - Also, Commonwealth aims to ensure that the Graduate Internship program is as accessible as possible, including to people from a range of socio-economic backgrounds and those who have not yet had a significant internship opportunity

 - The daily allowance is based on the London Living Wage, currently £76 per day (based on 7 hours)

 - 6-month duration with the possibility of extension to 12 months

-- Commonwealth are currently in the process of returning to Commonwealth office and the Intern can expect to have the opportunity to work in the office as well as remotely
+- Commonwealth is currently in the process of returning to the Commonwealth Office and the Intern can expect to have the opportunity to work in the office as well as remotely

-- The Intern is fully included in any external training opportunities (including conference attendance) and appropriate internal learning and development programmes
+- The Intern is fully included in any external training opportunities (including conference attendance) and appropriate internal learning and development programs

 - Assistance is given, where possible, to aid the Intern into their next position at the end of their internship

 - As an internship, this does not constitute employment with the Foundation.
-There are no payments for bank holiday, privilege days, or sickness.
+There are no payments for bank holidays, privilege days, or sickness.
 There is a limited holiday allowance.